 When you will arrive in your accommodation, don’t hesitate to take some extra time for yourself.
-Take a long hot shower or bath and massage your muscles at the same time; the hot water will help you to relax.
-Use some moisturiser on your face and body as they might be dry with your walking day, your body will feel re-energized.
+Take a long hot shower or bath and massage your muscles simultaneously; the hot water will help you relax.
+Use some moisturiser on your face and body as they might be dry with your walking day; your body will feel re-energized.

-Finally, before going to bed put some pain relief / analgesic cream (tiger balm for example is good as it is made with herbals ingredients), this will soothe the aches and sore muscles.
+Finally, before going to bed put in some pain relief/analgesic cream (tiger balm for example is good as it is made with herbal ingredients), this will soothe the aches and sore muscles.